• Skip to primary navigation

 • Transfer finely chopped scallions and minced ginger into a heatproof bowl, like ceramic or metal.
 Set aside.

-• Heat vegetable oil or any neutral oil on medium-heat in a small pot.
+• Heat vegetable oil or any neutral oil on medium heat in a small pot.
 To check if it's hot, insert a wooden chopstick or utensil into it and look for bubbles.

-• Carefully pour the hot oil over the ginger (aiming for the ginger) and scallions.
-Then mix.
-Season with salt and regular soy sauce.
-Enjoy once cooled.
+• Carefully pour the hot oil over the ginger (aim for the ginger) and scallions and mix.

 Notes